Additional Job Description

 Position: Bank Staff Member

-We are currently recruiting for a passionate Bank Staff Member to join our wonderful Chineham Park Day Nursery and Preschool.
-Our nursery is situated in Basingstoke, Berkshire.
+We are currently recruiting for a passionate Bank Staff Member to join our wonderful Talbot Woods Day Nursery and Preschool, situated in Poole, Dorset.

 As a Bank Staff Member working with us, you can expect a competitive salary, excellent training and development as well as a caring and passionate place to work.